Research Tips

 When abstracting, always cite the source at the bottom of your abstract.
 This is so you can go back and look at the whole thing again later if you need to, since there may be interesting personal information on your ancestor in the document that doesn’t end up in the abstract, but that you may want to record to give you additional information on your ancestor’s personality.
 It may not be necessary for including in your research at that moment, but it is something you will want to include at some point.

 Always bring a notepad and pen or pencil with you when you go to archive buildings, courthouses, and other places where original documents are located.
 Sometimes, the documents are too delicate to be photocopied or scanned, so abstracting them is the only way to get information from them.
-If there is only one useful document there, you may have time to transcribe the whole thing, but in most trips, you will be working with the orginial document, and you won't have the time necessary to transcribe them all before the repository closes and your trip is over.
+If there is only one useful document there, you may have time to transcribe the whole thing, but in most trips, you will be working with may documents, and you won’t have the time necessary to transcribe them all before the repository closes and your trip is over.

 With your abstract, you can get important information from documents that have not been published online, and put that information in your research when you get home.
 Everyone has their own preferred method of abstracting, so do what works best for you.
 Just remember, the goal of producing an abstract is to get the most important genealogical information, the information that will further your research in new ways.
 Once you know how and when to use an abstract, you will see their genealogical value.